Slow Cooker Potatoes

 This versatile side dish pairs well with almost anything – including chicken, pork, beef or fish dishes.

-You can also build your own nourishing bowl with these slow cooker potatoes as the base.
-Then just add any fresh greens, protein of choice, fresh or cooked veggies, and top with your favorite healthy dressing or sauce.
+Tip: You can also build your own nourishing bowl with these slow cooker potatoes as the base.
+Then just add any fresh greens, protein of choice, fresh or cooked veggies, and top with your favorite easy dressing or sauce.

 Slow Cooker Potatoes